 - LEI assignment: If an alternative investment fund wishes to trade in investment instruments, including derivatives (such as futures, option and CFDs), it must obtain an LEI.
 Getting it is easy (filling out a form and paying a fee).
 Alternative investment funds investing in e.g. real estate, movable assets or crypto-currencies do not need an LEI.

-- The name of the alternative investment fund will have to imply that it is a venture capital entity.
+- The name of the alternative investment fund has to imply that it is a venture capital entity.

-- Only qualified investors with a minimum investment of EUR 125 thousand may become investors; exceptions apply to families and friends of up to 20 persons, which must be verified by an auditor each year (audited financial statements are not required).
+- Only qualified investors with a minimum investment of EUR 125 thousand may become investors; exceptions apply to unqualified investors in number of up to 20 persons

-- A simple notification obligation towards investors will be introduced, specifying the risk level of the investment, what the fund will invest in, the investment term and the fees.
+- A simple notification obligation towards investors is in place, specifying the risk level of the investment, what the fund will invest in, the investment term and the fees.

-- The registration of an alternative investment fund will be subject to a fee of CZK 10 thousand.
+- The registration of an alternative investment fund is subject to a fee of CZK 10 thousand.

 If you have any questions regarding the establishment of an alternative investment fund or any other investment structure, please contact us.